MichalBryxi/casosberne.cz/README.md

 # Tajm Lapster

 Simple project for capturing photo time-series of one place and creating videos of those.
+Project can be viewed ad: http://casosberne.cz.

 ## Technology